sverweij/state-machine-cat/docs/SCXML.md

 aims to be a generic state-machine based execution environment.
-The [core constructs](https://www.w3.org/TR/scxml/#Basic) part of it provides a standard way to describe state charts. _State machine cat_ can output core constructs SCXML.
+The [core constructs](https://www.w3.org/TR/scxml/#Basic) part of it provides a standard way to describe state charts. _State machine cat_ can output core constructs SCXML and read it.
 It looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>